 I’ve been wanting to photograph this building since I saw the design.
-Since it takes a few years to be finished, I started out with getting a few in-progress construction photos early on (If interested, here are two to check the out.).
+Since it takes a few years to be finished, I started out by getting a few in-progress construction photos early on.

 Even when it seemed like the engineering building was complete and it was opened up, on October 12, 2018, it really wasn’t in my eyes.
 Read about the opening on the Western Gazette here. (you’ll also see an embedded tweet showing what I call the awkward phase of the new building.

 That’s right, the copper cladding needed time to oxidize and show the building as designed.
 The copper went on totally orange and confused a lot of people.
 I wanted to shoot because I personally love to showcase architecture in London to the world; however, I considered this oxidation period to be the awkward phase.
 It needed to mature.

 Applying so much patience was tough.
 I did, eventually, need to include some of the building into my work while photographing the renovated Boundary Layer Wind Tunnel.
 See the image below as an example:

 The toughest part for me was actually seeing photos of the building by other people.
 Especially photos within this awkward phase.
 I understood photos could be needed for companies involved in the architectural project.

 If I was shooting, I would include reshooting once the building truly became the matured Amit Chakma Engineering Building.
 The images of it with orange were confusing people on Reddit, Instagram, and Facebook.
 People didn’t understand that it wasn’t done yet and would softly rip on the design.